U.S. Route 20 in Illinois: Northwest Illinois

-As the highway enters Illinois across the Julien Dubuque Bridge, it continues southeasterly for a while, paralleling the Upper Mississippi River before turning east into the rugged country of the Driftless Area in Jo Daviess County, then turning flat and straight west of Stockton, Illinois and entering Stephenson County.
-The Ulysses S. Grant Home, a national landmark, fronts near the highway at the eastern edge of Galena, Illinois.
+As the highway enters Illinois across the Julien Dubuque Bridge, it continues southeasterly for a while, paralleling the Upper Mississippi River before turning east into the rugged country of the Driftless Area in Jo Daviess County, then turning flat and straight west of Stockton and entering Stephenson County.
+The Ulysses S. Grant Home, a national landmark, fronts near the highway at the eastern edge of Galena.

 The road between Dubuque and Stockton was once known as the most dangerous stretch of road because of the hills and curves flanked by cliffs and valleys.
 Travelers were greeted with signs reminding them to drive carefully as they entered this stretch of road.

-In Freeport, US 20 is routed onto a limited-access freeway bypass.
-Between Freeport and Rockford there are two traffic light-controlled intersections.
-The Rockford bypass routes US 20 onto a full limited-access freeway; it remains this way until it overlaps I-39 southeast of downtown Rockford.
+In Freeport, US 20 is routed onto a controlled-access freeway bypass.
+Between Freeport and Rockford, the route is a four-lane divided highway with two traffic light-controlled intersections, at Pecatonica Road and at Winnebago Road/Elida Street.
+The Rockford bypass routes US 20 onto a full controlled-access freeway; it remains this way until it overlaps Interstate 39 (I-39) southeast of downtown Rockford.

 Rockford to Elgin

 East of Rockford, the routing of US 20 runs parallel with I-90; US 20 serves minor cities that are not accessible from the Jane Addams Memorial Tollway.
 It is a four-lane divided highway from I-39 to just east of Belvidere; for the rest of this segment, it is a winding, rural two-lane road.

 US 20 travels through the downtowns of the small towns and unincorporated areas of Garden Prairie, Harmony and Starks, as well as the city of Marengo.
-At Starks, eastbound US 20 overlaps southbound Illinois Route 47 and westbound Illinois Route 72, forming a wrong-way concurrency.
+At Starks, eastbound US 20 overlaps southbound Illinois Route 47 (IL 47) and westbound IL 72, forming a wrong-way concurrency.
 All three routes pass beneath a railroad viaduct before separating south of Starks.

 Continuing east, US 20 travels through Pingree Grove before entering the Elgin area.
-Before entering Elgin, US 20 widens to a four lane limited-access freeway that bypasses Elgin, around the town's south end.
+Before entering Elgin, US 20 widens to a four-lane controlled-access freeway that bypasses Elgin, around the town's south end.
 This road is known as the Elgin Bypass.